larry-lime/hugo-personal-site/content/en/article/personal-website.md

    brew install gh
    ```

-   * Once installed, run `gh auth login` and follow the directions on screen
+   * Once installed, run `gh auth login` and follow the directions on the terminal

 ## Create your Website